 Assistance in repetitive tasks

 Also IBM launched another algorithm called Medical Sieve.
-It is an ambitious long-term exploratory project to build the next generation of "cognitive assistants".
-A range of AI with analytical and reasoning skills and a wide range of clinical knowledge.
+This is an ambitious long-term exploratory project to build the next generation of “cognitive assistants”.
+A range of AI with analytical and reasoning capabilities and a broad range of clinical knowledge.
 Medical Sieve is qualified to assist in clinical decision making in radiology and cardiology.
-The "health assistant" is able to analyze Big Data such as radiological images to identify and detect problems more quickly and reliably.
+The “health” assistant is able to analyze Big Data such as radiological images to identify and detect problems more quickly and reliably.
 Radiologists in the future may only have to examine the more complicated cases where human supervision is useful.

 Big data and deep learning diagnostics

-The medical start-up Enlitic it also aims to combine deep learning with vast Big Data archives to improve diagnostics and patient lives.
-Until recently, computer diagnostic programs were written using predefined sets of hypotheses about the specific characteristics of the disease.
+The medical start-up Enlitic it also aims to pair deep learning with vast archives of Big Data to improve diagnostics and patients' lives.
+Until recently, computer diagnostic programs were written using predefined sets of hypotheses about specific disease characteristics.
 A specialized program had to be designed for each part of the body and only a limited set of diseases could be identified.
 Programs often oversimplify reality, resulting in poor diagnostic performance.
-The advent of Big Data will allow for enormous precision.
-Deep learning can manage a broad spectrum of diseases throughout the body and all imaging modalities (X-rays, CT scans, etc.) ”.
+The advent of Big Data will allow enormous precision.
+Deep learning can handle a broad spectrum of diseases across the body and all imaging modalities (X-rays, CT scans, etc.).”

 Hybrid consultation modes (live and online)

 You have a headache, you feel lightheaded and you are certain that you have a fever.
 You should hear from a doctor.
 Call, talk to a secretary, ask for an appointment in two days.
 This is what won't happen with new medical care apps.
 Also in Italy they are being born, but I am talking about a reality already established as Babel.
-The English app offers online medical advice and subscription healthcare.
-Since this year, it offers medical advice with AI based on the patient's personal medical history.
+The English app offers online medical advice and subscription healthcare service.
+From this year it offers medical advice with AI based on the patient's personal medical history.

-Users report their disease symptoms to the app, which compares them to a Big Data disease database using speech recognition.
-After considering the patient's history and circumstances, Babylon offers an appropriate course of action.
+Users report symptoms of their illness to the app, which compares them to a big data disease database using voice recognition.
+After taking into consideration the patient's history and circumstances, Babylon offers an appropriate course of action.
 The app also reminds patients to take their medications and follows them along to find out how they feel.
-With such solutions, the efficiency of diagnosing patients can increase, and the waiting time in doctors' offices can be reduced.
+With such solutions, the efficiency of patient diagnosis can increase, and the waiting time in doctors' offices can be reduced.

 Virtual nurses

 We welcome the world's first virtual nurse.
 Molly was developed by the medical start-up Sensely.
-She has a smiling, lovable face coupled with a pleasant voice, and her sole goal is to help people monitor their condition and treatment.
+She has a smiling and amiable face combined with a pleasant voice and her sole focus is to help people monitor their conditions and treatment.
 The interface uses machine learning to support patients with chronic conditions between doctor visits.
-Provides proven, personalized follow-up monitoring and assistance, with a strong focus on chronic diseases.
+It provides proven, personalized monitoring and follow-up care, with a strong focus on chronic diseases.

 Medication monitoring and treatment protocols: AiCure

-There is also a specific solution to monitor whether patients are really taking their medications.
-The app AiCure, supported by National Institutes of Health English, uses a webcam and smartphone AI to independently confirm that patients are adhering to their prescriptions.
-This is very useful for people with serious medical conditions, for those who tend to go against doctor's advice, and for clinical trial participants.
+There is also a specific solution to monitor whether patients are actually taking their medications.
+The app AiCure, supported by National Institutes of Health English, uses a smartphone's webcam and AI to autonomously confirm that patients are adhering to their prescriptions.
+This is very useful for people with serious medical conditions, for those who tend to go against medical advice, and for participants in clinical trials.

 AI, Big Data and Precision medicine

 AI and Big Data will also have a huge impact on genetics and genomics.
-Deep Genomics aims to identify Big Data patterns of genetic information and medical records, looking for mutations and links with disease.
+Deep Genomics aims to identify patterns in Big Data of genetic information and medical records, looking for mutations and links to disease.
 A new generation of computational technologies is emerging that can tell doctors what will happen inside a cell when DNA is altered by genetic variation, both natural and therapeutic.
 What will we call them?

 Craig Venter, meanwhile (one of the fathers of the Human Genome Project), works on algorithms that could design a patient's physical characteristics based on their DNA.
-With his latest feat, Human longevity, offers its (mostly wealthy) patients full genome sequencing coupled with a full body scan and very detailed medical check-up.
-The whole process makes it possible to detect cancer or vascular diseases in their early stage.
+With his latest feat, Human longevity, offers its (mostly wealthy) patients full genome sequencing combined with a full body scan and a very detailed medical checkup.
+The entire process allows you to detect cancer or vascular diseases in their early stages.

 Big Data for the Creating drugs

-The development of pharmaceuticals through clinical trials sometimes takes more than a decade and costs billions of euros.
-Speeding up this process and making it more affordable would have a huge effect on healthcare.
-Atomwise it uses supercomputers that pull therapies out of a Big Data database of molecular structures.
-Last year Atomwise launched a virtual search for existing and safe medicines that could be redesigned to treat Ebola.
+Developing pharmaceutical products through clinical trials sometimes takes more than a decade and costs billions of euros.
+Speeding up this process and making it more convenient would have a huge effect on healthcare.
+Atomwise uses supercomputers that pull therapies from a Big Data database of molecular structures.
+Last year Atomwise launched a virtual search for existing, safe medicines that could be redesigned to treat Ebola.
 This analysis, which would normally have taken months or years, was completed in less than a day.
-Being able to fight deadly viruses months or years faster can be a big hit against the next pandemic.
+Being able to fight off deadly viruses months or years faster could be a great shot in the arm against the next pandemic.
 Or this one, why not.

-Another great example of using Big Data for patient management is Berg Health, a biopharmaceutical company that extracts data to find out why some people survive disease, and then improve current treatments or create new therapies.
-They combine AI with patient biological Big Data to map the differences between healthy and disease-friendly environments and help in the discovery and development of pharmaceuticals, diagnostics and healthcare applications.
+Another great example of using Big Data for patient management is Berg Health, a biopharmaceutical company that mines data to discover why some people survive diseases, and then improves current treatments or creates new therapies.
+They combine AI with biological big data from patients to map the differences between healthy and disease-friendly environments and aid in the discovery and development of drugs, diagnostics and healthcare applications.

 Analysis of a health system: